-It was during one of these trips that he met the comic artist Martin Branner.
+One of these voyages brought him into contact with the American comics artist Martin Branner.
 Branner taught Velter the comics profession by taking him as his assistant on 'Winnie Winkle' in his New York studio in 1934.
-Velter returned to France in 1936, where he created his first comic character for the Opera Mundi agency, that was strangely enough called 'Tintin'.
-The strip was a predecessor to Velter's long-running gag strip 'M. Subito', that appeared in Le Petit Parisien.
-Velter signed it with Bozz, as an hommage to Charles Dickens.
-He was also translating the American comic strips that were published in the newspaper of the Excelsior press group.
+Velter returned to France in 1936, where he created his first comic character for the Opera Mundi agency, which was strangely enough called 'Tintin'.
+The strip was a predecessor to Velter's long-running gag strip 'M. Subito', which appeared in Le Petit Parisien.
+Velter signed it with Bozz, as an hommage to Charles Dickens' writers pseudonym.
+He also translated the American comic strips that were published in the newspaper of the Excelsior press group.

 In 1937, he developed the title comic of Le Journal de Toto in cooperation his wife Blanche Dumoulin, who wrote most of the comic stories drawn by Velter, who by now signed with Rob-Vel.
 In that same year, he was approached by the Belgian publisher Dupuis from Marcinelle to develop the title hero for a new children's magazine.
 Velter returned to his earlier bellboy scribbles and created 'Spirou', whom literally came to life from a painter's canvas on the front page of the first issue on 21 April 1938.
 In addition to the title comic, Rob-Vel also made illustrations for the magazine, as well as the comic series about the sailors 'Bibor et Tribar' and the gag strip 'Babouche'.
 Because of the workload, he was again aided by his wife, and also by close family friend Luc Lafnet.

-In the books 'Spirou par Rob-Vel L'Intégrale 1938-1943' and 'La Véritable Histoire de Spirou: 1937-1946', that were published by Dupuis on the occasion of the magazine's 75th anniversary, the possibility was revealed that it was not Rob-Vel but Lafnet who drew the very first 'Spirou' page and that the featured painter was a self-portait.
-Since Velter himself was busy with his weekly 'Toto' and 'Subito' strips, as well as his translation work, it is well possible that he handed over this "commission" from Dupuis to an assistant.
+In the books 'Spirou par Rob-Vel L'Intégrale 1938-1943' and 'La Véritable Histoire de Spirou: 1937-1946', that were published by Dupuis on the occasion of the magazine's 75th anniversary, another theory about Spirou's origin was suggested.
+The authors revealed that Velter was often busy with his weekly 'Toto' and 'Subito' strips, as well as his translation work.
+Therefore it could have been quite possible that he handed over this "commission" from Dupuis to an assistant.
 A not so regular method in Europe at the time, but not unlikely since Velter himself had worked for Branner in the States a couple of years earlier.
-Adding to the mystery was the use of the "Davine" signature in other comics that until recently has been attributed to Blanche Dumoulin, but was apparently also employed by Luc Lafnet until his death in September 1939.
+According to their research the very first 'Spirou' page may have been drawn by Luc Lafnet, rather than Rob-Vel.
+Adding to the mystery was the use of the "Davine" signature in other comics.
+Until recently this signature was generally attributed to Blanche Dumoulin, but apparently Lafnet also used it frequently until his sudden death in September 1939.

 Bibor et Tribar

 However, it became increasingly difficult to send the pages from Paris to Marcinelle, and by October 1940 the running story was finished by local artist Jijé, who continued the strip until March 1941.
-By then, Velter had returned to Paris and was able to resume his work.
-He had to leave the strip to Jijé one final time in December 1942, when postal problems and the magazine's publication ban caused a final rupture between the artist and the publisher.
+After that date, Velter had returned to Paris and was able to resume his work.
+In December 1942 Jijé took over the pencil again, this time permanently, because postal problems made it too difficult for Velter to continue.
+Another problem was the publication ban of the magazine, which caused a final rupture between the artist and the publisher.

 Toto in Mexico (Bravo, 1948)